pangenome/odgi/docs/rst/handlegraph.rst

 Working with the HandleGraph abstraction
 ========================================

-*Variation graphs* combine sequences (usually DNA) with information about variation between them.
-They can be used to represent the mutual alignment of multiple genomes, or more simply, a single reference and variation found in a population.
-In these graphs, nodes are labeled with sequences.
-Edges represent allowed linkages between nodes.
-Paths, or walks traversing a series of nodes, represent sequences of interest.
+*Variation graphs* combine DNA/RNA sequences with information about variation between them.
+They are used to represent the mutual alignment of multiple genomes.
+In these graphs, nodes have sequences and edges link nodes.
+Paths traverse a series of nodes and represent (full) sequences of interest.

 Basic HandleGraph types
 -----------------------